-(6) 79a A ship navigating solely on any bays, sounds, rivers, or protected waters within the jurisdiction of the United States, or to a ship leaving or attempting to leave any harbor or port of the United States for a voyage solely on any bays, sounds, rivers, or protected waters within the jurisdiction of the United States;
+(6)79a A ship navigating solely on any bays, sounds, rivers, or protected waters within the jurisdiction of the United States, or to a ship leaving or attempting to leave any harbor or port of the United States for a voyage solely on any bays, sounds, rivers, or protected waters within the jurisdiction of the United States;

-7) 79b A ship navigating solely on the Great Lakes of North America and the River Saint Lawrence as far east as a straight line drawn from Cap des Rosiers to West Point, Anticosti Island, and, on the north side of Anticosti Island, the sixty-third meridian, or to a ship leaving or attempting to leave any harbor or port of the United States for a voyage solely on such waters and within such area;
+7)79b A ship navigating solely on the Great Lakes of North America and the River Saint Lawrence as far east as a straight line drawn from Cap des Rosiers to West Point, Anticosti Island, and, on the north side of Anticosti Island, the sixty-third meridian, or to a ship leaving or attempting to leave any harbor or port of the United States for a voyage solely on such waters and within such area;

-(8) 79b A ship which is navigated during the course of a voyage both on the Great Lakes of North America and in the open sea, during the period while such ship is being navigated within the Great Lakes of North America and their connecting and tributary waters as far east as the lower exit of the Saint Lambert lock at Montreal in the Province of Quebec, Canada.
+$(8)^{79b}$ A ship which is navigated during the course of a voyage both on the Great Lakes of North America and in the open sea, during the period while such ship is being navigated within the Great Lakes of North America and their connecting and tributary waters as far east as the lower exit of the Saint Lambert lock at Montreal in the Province of Quebec, Canada.

 The Panama Canal Company referred to in this section was redesignated Panama Canal Company by Public Law 841, 81st Cong., 2d Sess., Approved September 26, 1950, 64 Stat.
 1038.
 Bee note 76.
 This subsection was amended to read, as above, by Public Law 584, 83d Cong., 2d Sess., approved August 13, 1954, 68 Stat.
-704. This subsection formerly read as follows:

-(3) A foreign ship belonging to a country which is a party to the Safety Convention and which ship carries a valid certificate exempting said ship from the radio provisions of that Convention, or which ship conforms to the radio requirements of such Convention or Regulations and has on board a valid certificate to that effect.

-This Public Law 89-121, approved August 13, 1965, 79 Stat.
-511, amended paragraph 6 by striking the words "on the Great Lakes" in two places and changing "vessel" to "ship".

-This paragraph was added by Public Law 89-121, approved August 13, 1965, 79 Stat.
-511.

-(b) 79c Except for nuclear ships, the Commission may, if it considers that the route or the conditions of the voyage or other circumstances are such as to render a radio station unreasonable or unnecessary for the purposes of this part, exempt from the provisions of this part any ship or class of ships which falls within any of the following descriptions:
+704. This subsection formerly read as follows: (3) A foreign ship belonging to a country which is a party to the Safety Convention and which ship carries a valid certificate exempting sold ship from the radio provisions of that Convention, or which ship conforms to the valid certificate to that effect.
+The Public Law 89-121, approved August 13, 1965, 79 Stat.
+511. (b)79c Except for nuclear ships, the Commission may, if it considers that the route or the conditions of the voyage or other circumstances are such as to render a radio station unreasonable or unnecessary for the purposes of this part, exempt from the provisions of this part any ship or class of ships which falls within any of the following descriptions: